Oblarg/cosmosdb-storedprocs-ts/README.md

 The index consists of a very simple example of how to call an uploaded stored procedure.

-## How do I use it?
+## How do I use this?

-First, fork and clone the repository.
+1. Fork and clone the repository.

-Once you've cloned the repository, being by modifying `database.js` to include your actual connection string, database name, and container names.
-Then, modify the subdirectories of `scripts` and `output` to match the names of your database containers.
+2. Modify `database.js` to include your actual connection string, database name, and container names.

+3. Modify the subdirectories of `scripts` and `output` to match the names of your database containers.

-Once that is done, you can freely write stored procedures following the general pattern I've laid out in the example.
+4. Write stored procedures in `scripts` following the general pattern I've laid out in the example.

-To run the build script, simply run `npm run build-storedprocs` (make sure you have run `npm install` first!).
+5. Deploy your scripts to CosmosDB with `npm run build-storedprocs` (make sure you have run `npm install` first!).

 ## Drawbacks/Issues